paigen11/read-file-java/README.md

 ### Acknowledgements
 Thanks to [AtomicStryker](https://github.com/AtomicStryker) for his contribution to this repo.
 He added the `FileReadingChallenge.java` file, which demonstrates an asynchronous way of using fibers from the CompletableFuture API to read the file even faster.
 I appreciate the addition to provide even more ways to quickly churn through large amounts of data in small amounts of time.

+Thanks also to [Morgen Peschke](https://github.com/morgen-peschke) for his excellent contribution to the repo.
+He added the `ReadFileJavaApplicationStoringOnlySummaryData.java` file.
+It demonstrates another, more efficient solution using different data structures to solve the problems.
+Full details of his thought process and implementation of the code can be read [here](https://medium.com/@morgen.peschke/great-article-code-has-some-issues-e1504f32c0a6).